Textualize/rich/.github/ISSUE_TEMPLATE/feature_request.md

 **What problem does it solved for you?**

 What problem do you have that this feature would solve?
 I may be able to suggest an existing way of solving it.

+**Did I help**

+If I was able to resolve your problem, consider [sponsoring](https://github.com/sponsors/willmcgugan) my work on Rich, or [buy me a coffee](https://ko-fi.com/willmcgugan) to say thanks.